apollographql/apollo-server/docs/source/federation/implementing.md

 `;
 ```

-The `@key` directive tells other services which fields to use to uniquely identify
-instances of `User`.
-In this case, those services should use the `id` field.
+The `@key` directive tells other services which field(s) of the `User` type to use to uniquely identify a particular instance.
+In this case, services should use the `id` field.

 Next, we add a **reference resolver** for the `User` type.
 A reference resolver tells the gateway how to fetch an entity by its `@key` fields: